ros2/ros2_documentation/source/Get-Started/Installation/Ubuntu-Install-Debs.rst

    You should see the talker saying that it's publishing messages and the listener saying that it hears those messages.
    This verifies both the C++ and Python APIs are working properly.

-If you have issues with the installation, check the :doc:`troubleshooting techniques <../How-To-Guides/Installation-Troubleshooting>`.
+If you have issues with the installation, check the :doc:`troubleshooting techniques <Installation-Troubleshooting>`.

 If you want to use other RMW implementations, you can check the :doc:`guide <RMW-Implementations>`.

 Next steps
 ----------

-After the installation is complete, you can proceed with :doc:`configuring your environment <../Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment>`.
+After the installation is complete, you can proceed with :doc:`configuring your environment <../Configuring-ROS2-Environment>`.

 We recommend that you get familiar with key ROS concepts and check out the tutorials:

-* :doc:`First steps with ROS - learning path <../First-Steps>`
+* :doc:`First steps with ROS - learning path <../../First-Steps>`

 Related content
 ---------------

 More articles:

-* :doc:`Create a workspace <../Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace>`
+* :doc:`Create a workspace <../../ROS-Framework/client-libraries/Working-with-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace>`
-* :doc:`About ROS <../About-ROS>`
+* :doc:`About ROS <../About-ROS/About-ROS>`

 Packages/reference: